adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Flags: 8-bit number encoding data about the entries per-bit.
 Bit
   * Bit 0: Set when the entry is a directory
   * Bits 1-7: Reserved
 * File size: 32-bit number encoding the size of the file.
-0 for directories.
+Ignore for directories.
+Value may change.
 * Path length: 16-bit number encoding the encoded length of the path string.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)
 These paths are relative so they won't contain `/` at all.